Haunting Book: The Luminaries, by Eleanor Catton

 Proof of When I Couldn’t Write

 I’ve mentioned before that I can’t remember not knowing how to read.
 I learned to read quite young, and I can’t remember a time when I couldn’t name each letter of the alphabet on the page.
-And as far back as I can remember, I knew the letters were put […]
+And as far back as I can remember, I knew the letters were put together to form words, though […]

 Celebrate Children’s Book Week